gotmax23/fedrq-mirror/README.md

 ## Documentation

-See our new [docsite][link-docsite] for rendered manpages, changelogs, and Python API documentation.
+See fedrq's [documentation site][link-docsite] for rendered manpages, changelogs, and Python API documentation.